 Lastly, you can add any ancillary work proposal ideas or information to your proposal.
 For instance, details about your project’s idea or which team members will be involved can be added here for further client clarity and peace of mind.

 One great way you can fast-track the proposal writing process is to use a freelancer tool suite like Bonsai.
-Our proposal tool, in particular, is a phenomenal resource that allows you to create, send and track various proposals to clients professionally and easily; it provides you with flexible templates and customization tools to make your proposal stand out and reflect your unique brand at the same time.
+Our proposal tool, in particular, is a phenomenal resource that allows you to create, track and send various proposals to clients professionally and easily; it provides you with flexible templates and customization tools to make your proposal stand out and reflect your unique brand at the same time.
 If you're ready to experiment with this feature and the many other integrated ones, sign up for a free trial of Bonsai.

 One big thing to remember when learning how to write a service proposal: always tailor writing to the client.